hackathonsforschools/summer2020/README.md

 # Summer Event 2020

 Static website.
-Will use summer.hackathonsforschools.com for the moment.
+Will use [summer.hackathonsforschools.com](https://summer.hackathonsforschools.com) for the moment.
+More information to come soon!